Table of Contents

 Keep in touch by signing up for our newsletter:

-Though the Food and Drug Administration has set the standard that peanut butter must be made up of at least 90% peanut butter, the best butter is those with little to no additives.
+Though the Food and Drug Administration has set the standard that peanut butter must be made up of at least 90% peanut butter, the best kinds of butter are those with little to no additives.

 Natural, and organic peanut butter, which are both essentially similar, meet this criterion.